SwissDataScienceCenter/renku/docs/tutorials/first_steps/02_start_an_interactive_session.rst

 desktop using VNC.
 In this tutorial, we will showcase the project with JupyterLab and RStudio environments.

-In the previous step we :ref:`created a new project <create_project>` using the Python or R template; we can start working with the project right from the browser by starting a session in either JupyterLab or RStudio.
+In the previous step we :ref:`created a new project <create_project>` using the Python, Julia or R template; we can start working with the project right from the browser by starting a session in either JupyterLab or RStudio.
 Click on **Environments** (1), then on **New** (2).